Types of skylight

 Roofing

-The answer to 'types of skylight' is that there are several common types of skylights homeowners can choose from.
-The most popular options include fixed skylights, which are stationary and allow natural light to enter the home, and operable skylights, which can be opened and closed to provide ventilation.
-Other skylight types include tubular skylights, which use reflective tubes to bring in natural light, and solar-powered skylights, which generate their own electricity.
+The answer to 'types of skylight' is there are several common types of skylights that homeowners can choose from.
+The main types include fixed skylights, which are stationary and do not open, and operable skylights, which can be opened and closed to provide ventilation.
+Operable skylights can be manual or motorized.
+Other types include tubular skylights, which use reflective tubing to bring natural light into a room, and solar-powered skylights, which generate their own electricity.

 Step-by-Step Guide